SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Python calls its data structres that are linear collections sequences.
 Linear collections are the equivalents of sequences in math.
 Python sequences: list, tuple, str

+It seems to me that all non-array linear collections only allow sequential access.

 <h5>Linear collection methods</h5>